 • The study enrolled 30 EM residents (PGY-1 through PGY-3).

 • Participants were assigned two DDx cases per week over 13 weeks (26 total), working alongside three traditional in-person oral board sessions over the same period.
-Residents were surveyed before and after on confidence, comfort, engagement, cognitive load, usability, and study habits.

 The results suggest DDx adds meaningful value alongside traditional clinical education and board prep workflows: